snnaik/createHP/README.md

 ### HOW TO USE
 #### 1. Generate HTML boilerplate for Homepage
-Description : This task generates a complete HTML page with the necessary styles and foundation layout for all of your sliced images.
+This task generates a complete HTML page with the necessary styles and foundation layout for all of your sliced images.
 It runs on the these image file types: `png, jpg, jpeg, gif`.
 Use the following command to run this task:
 * `grunt template --folder=folder_name [--floater=1] [--alt=1]`

 ##### Options